mitkin/mitkin.github.io/2016/11/28/schematic_basemap_map_with_polygons_etc.rst

 And the only coordinates you have are the array corner indices relative to the original data array.
 How do you get the true coordinates and use them for drawing a polygon?

-Since I am a heavy `pyresample` user I will stick to it here.
+Since I am a heavy pyresample user I will stick to it here.
+Pyresample provides a convenient interface to basemap objects.
+Chances are that if you use pyresample, you also have your area definition for your geographic extent.
+Under the hood pyresample initializes basemap drawable map object with parameters taken from the area definition.
+All you need to do is to plot the actual data/information.

 .. code-block:: python